This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Client->>Server: WebSocket binary frames

-Random Port Binding : Tests bind to 127.0.0.1:0 to obtain a random available port, preventing conflicts when running multiple tests in parallel extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs:21-23
+Random Port Binding : Tests use TcpListener::bind("127.0.0.1:0").await to obtain a random available port, preventing conflicts when running multiple tests in parallel extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs:21-23

-Arc-Wrapped Server : The RpcServer is wrapped in Arc<RpcServer> to enable cloning into spawned tasks while maintaining shared state extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs28
+Arc-Wrapped Server : The RpcServer instance is wrapped in Arc::new(RpcServer::new(None)) to enable cloning into spawned tasks while maintaining shared state extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs28

-Separate Endpoint Registration : Handlers are registered on the endpoint obtained via server.endpoint(), not directly on the server.
-This separation allows handler registration to complete before the server starts accepting connections extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs:31-61
+Separate Endpoint Registration : Handlers are registered using endpoint.register_prebuffered(Add::METHOD_ID, handler).await, not directly on the server.
+The endpoint is obtained via server.endpoint().
+This separation allows handler registration to complete before server.serve_with_listener() begins accepting connections extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs:31-61

-Background Server Task : The server runs in a spawned Tokio task, allowing the test to proceed with client operations on the main test task extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs:64-70
+Background Server Task : The server runs via tokio::spawn(server.serve_with_listener(listener)), allowing the test to proceed with client operations on the main test task extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs:64-70

-Shared Service Definitions : Both client and server use the same Add, Mult, and Echo implementations from example-muxio-rpc-service-definition, ensuring type-safe, consistent encoding/decoding extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs1
+Shared Service Definitions : Both client and server invoke the same Add::call(), Mult::call(), and Echo::call() methods, which internally use Add::encode_request(), Add::decode_response(), etc., ensuring type-safe, consistent serialization via bitcode extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs1

 Sources : extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs:16-97 extensions/muxio-wasm-rpc-client/tests/prebuffered_integration_tests.rs:1-20